mrjackyliang/discord-stonker-bot/README.md

 ### 13. Auto Replies
 Reply to a message without requiring human interaction.
 Great for automated customer service or to plant hidden Easter eggs!

-__NOTE:__ Please prioritize channel-restricted replies before server-wide replies because only the first match will be considered.
+__Note:__ Please prioritize channel-restricted replies before server-wide replies because only the first match will be considered.

 | __Key__                                   | __Type__   | __Description__                                                                             | __Required__ | __Accepted Values__                                                                                                                                                 |
 |-------------------------------------------|------------|---------------------------------------------------------------------------------------------|--------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|